tk-notes/lucas-meier-blog/content/notes/2023/04/cait-sith-security-1-echo-broadcast/index.md

 $$

-Next, instead of checking for bad openings inside honest parties, when can instead have malicious parties directly cause a stop once they send a bad value.
+Next, instead of checking for bad openings inside honest parties, we can instead have malicious parties directly cause a stop once they send a bad value.

 $$